sonicmax/VaaS/README.md

 		4) compile sample text of sentences separated by linebreaks, and upload to pastebin (bear with me here). keep the raw url handy...

-		5) go to this URL in your browswer of choice: https://myappname.herokuapp.com/pastebin?token=TOKEN&url=PASTEBIN_RAW_URL
+		5) visit this URL in your browswer of choice: https://myappname.herokuapp.com/pastebin?token=TOKEN&url=PASTEBIN_RAW_URL

 				responds with: